panda-codes/se-assignment-1-setting-up-your-developer-environment-panda-codes/README.md

 5. Install Package Managers:
    If applicable, install package managers like pip (Python).

  ANSWER:
    Already installed Python and pip package manager

 6. Configure a Database (MySQL):
    Download and install MySQL database. https://dev.mysql.com/downloads/windows/installer/5.7.html

+   ANSWER:
+   Already installed MySQL, found below is the step by step installation guide

+   Step 1: Download MySQL
+1. Visit the MySQL website:
+•	Go to the MySQL Downloads page.
+2. Choose the installer:
+•	Click on "MySQL Installer for Windows".
+3. Select the version:
+•	Choose the version you need.
+For most users, the "Windows (x86, 32-bit), MSI Installer" works fine.
+Click the "Download" button next to it.
+4. Start the download:
+•	You will be redirected to the MySQL login page.
+You can either log in, sign up, or click "No thanks, just start my download" at the bottom to start the download without logging in.

+Step 2: Install MySQL
+1. Run the installer:
+•	Double-click the downloaded .msi file to start the installation.
+2. Choose setup type:
+•	You will see a "Choose Setup Type" screen.
+Select "Developer Default" to install MySQL Server and other MySQL products.
+Click "Next".
+3. Check requirements:
+•	The installer will check for required software.
+If any prerequisites are missing, click "Execute" to install them.
+4. Begin installation:
+•	After the requirements are installed, click "Next" and then "Execute" to start the installation of MySQL products.
+5. Configure MySQL Server:
+•	Once the installation is complete, you will be prompted to configure MySQL Server.
+Click "Next".
+6. High availability:
+•	Choose "Standalone MySQL Server / Classic MySQL Replication" and click "Next".
+7. Type and Networking:
+•	Use the default configuration (Development Computer, TCP/IP enabled, port 3306).
+Click "Next".
+8. Authentication method:
+•	Select "Use Strong Password Encryption for Authentication (RECOMMENDED)" and click "Next".
+9. Set up MySQL root password:
+•	Enter and confirm a strong password for the MySQL root user.
+Optionally, you can add other MySQL users.
+Click "Next".
+10. Windows service:
+•	Leave the default settings (check "Configure MySQL Server as a Windows Service" and "Start the MySQL Server at System Startup").
+Click "Next".
+11. Apply configuration:
+•	Review your configuration settings and click "Execute" to apply them.
+12. Finish:
+•	Once the configuration is applied, click "Finish".

+Step 3: Verify the Installation
+1. Open Command Prompt:
+•	Press Win + R, type cmd, and press Enter.
+2. Connect to MySQL Server:
+•	In the Command Prompt, type the following command and press Enter: mysql -u root -p
+•	Enter the root password you set during the installation.
+3. Check the MySQL version:
+•	Once logged in, you can check the MySQL version by typing:
+	SELECT VERSION();
+•	Press Enter.
+You should see the version of MySQL displayed.

+Step 4: Configure Environment Variables (if needed)

 7. Set Up Development Environments and Virtualization (Optional):
    Consider using virtualization tools like Docker or virtual machines to isolate project dependencies and ensure consistent environments across different machines.

+   ANSWER:
+   Already created a  Python environment, found below are the commands for creating a python environment

+1. python -m pip install virtualenv(to install virtualenv on the system)
+2. python -m virtualenv "py-env"(create a new virtual environment)
+3. py-env\Scripts\activate(used to activate the environment)

 8. Explore Extensions and Plugins:
    Explore available extensions, plugins, and add-ons for your chosen text editor or IDE to enhance functionality, such as syntax highlighting, linting, code formatting, and version control integration.

+   ANSWER:
+   Already Installed couple of vs code extensions, e.g

+   1. Code Runner
+   2. Live Server
+   3. Prettier
+   4. Auto Complete Tag
+   5. Auto Close Tag
+   6. Eslint
+   7. Dart
+   8.Jupyter
+   9.Intellicode
+   10.Live Sass Compiler

 9. Document Your Setup:
     Create a comprehensive document outlining the steps you've taken to set up your developer environment.
 Include any configurations, customizations, or troubleshooting steps encountered during the process.